-Outlined below-are-some of-the principal risks facing the College for the foreseeable future.
+Outlined below are some of the principal risks facing the College for the foreseeable future.
 Not all of the factors are within the College's control.
 Other factors besides those listed below may also adversely affect the College.

-1. Reduction in government funding
+1. Reduction in real terms of government funding

 The College relies on government funding, and the current climate is such that there are continuous pressures on this income stream.
-The Welsh Government, the College's primary funding body, have indicated that there could be significant cuts to the core funding in future.
+Although there was an increase in funding provided by Welsh Government in 2017/18, in real terms this was less than other inflationary costs suffered by the college.